 The largest component of our total operating expenses since inception has been our investment in research and development activities, including the preclinical and clinical development of our product candidates.
-Research and development expenses consist primarily of compensation and benefits for research and development employees, including stock-based compensation; expenses incurred under agreements with contract research organizations and investigative sites that conduct preclinical and clinical studies; the costs of acquiring and manufacturing clinical study materials and other supplies; payments under licensing and research and development agreements; other outside services and consulting costs; and an allocation of facilities, information technology and overhead expenses.
+Research and development expenses consist primarily of compensation and benefits for research and development employees, including stock-based compensation; expenses incurred under agreements with contract research organizations and investigative sites that conduct preclinical and clinical studies; the costs of acquiring and manufacturing clinical study materials and other supplies; payments under licensing and research and development agreements; other outside services and consulting costs; and facilities, information technology and overhead expenses.
 Research and development costs are expensed as incurred.

-We plan to increase our research and development expenses as we continue the development of our product candidates.
+We plan to continue investment in the development of our product candidates.
 Our current planned research and development activities include the following:

-- continuing to initiate sites and enroll patients in our Phase 3 clinical studies oftab-cel® for the treatment of patients with EBV+ PTLD after HCT and SOT who have failed rituximab; - process development, testing and manufacturing of drug supply to support clinical studies and IND-enabling studies; - continuing to develop product candidates based on our next-generation CAR T programs; - continuing development of ATA190 and enrolling patients to the Phase 1 study of ATA188 in progressive MS; - continuing to develop our product candidates in additional indications, including tab-ce® for NPC and EBV+ cancers; - continuing to develop other product candidates, including ATA621 for BK and JC virus associated diseases; and - leveraging our relationships and experience to in-license or acquire additional product candidates or technologies.
+- continuing to initiate sites and enroll patients in our Phase 3 clinical study oftab-cel® for the treatment of patients with EBV+ PTLD after HCT and SOT who have failed rituximab; - · process development, testing and manufacturing of drug supply to support clinical studies and IND-enabling studies; - continuing to develop product candidates based on our next-generation CAR T programs; - continuing development of ATA188 in progressive MS; - continuing to develop our product candidates in additional indications, including tab-ce® for NPC and EBV+ cancers; - · continuing to develop other pre-clinical product candidates; and - leveraging our relationships and experience to in-license or acquire additional product candidates or technologies.